littlstar/ls-psvr-encoder/README.md

 * FFprobe
 * MP4Box

-**macOS users can use the [Quick Start](https://github.com/littlstar/ls-psvr-encoder/wiki#quick-start-guide-macos) guide.

-If you do not wish to use homebrew, you may install the following binary builds for [FFmpeg](https://evermeet.cx/ffmpeg/ffmpeg-3.2.4.dmg) and [MP4Box](http://download.tsi.telecom-paristech.fr/gpac/latest_builds/macosx_64/gpac-0.6.2-DEV-latest-master.dmg)**

 See the [FFmpeg](https://ffmpeg.org) and [GPAC](https://gpac.io) project pages for more information about these dependencies.

+#### macOS

+macOS users can use the [Quick Start](https://github.com/littlstar/ls-psvr-encoder/wiki#quick-start-guide-macos) guide to get everything installed and running quickly.

+*If you do not wish to use homebrew, you may install the following binary builds for [FFmpeg](https://evermeet.cx/ffmpeg/ffmpeg-3.2.4.dmg) and [MP4Box](http://download.tsi.telecom-paristech.fr/gpac/latest_builds/macosx_64/gpac-0.6.2-DEV-latest-master.dmg)*

+#### Linux

+Use your distribution's package manager to install `MP4Box`, `libx264`, and `ffmpeg`.

 ## Video Compatibility